-Capital assets, which include land, buildings, equipment, and vehicles, are reported in the applicable governmental activities column in the government-wide financial statements.
+Capital assets, which include land, buildings, equipment, and vehicles and leased assets (further defined in the lease section below), are reported in the applicable governmental activities column in the government-wide financial statements.
 Capital assets are defined by the School District as assets with an initial individual cost of more than \$5,000 and an estimated useful life in excess of one year.
 Such assets are recorded at historical cost or estimated historical cost if purchased or constructed.
 Donated capital assets are recorded at estimated acquisition value at the date of donation.
-Interest incurred during the construction of capital assets of business-type activities is included as part of the capitalized value of the assets constructed.

-Capital assets are depreciated using the straight-line method over the following useful lives:
+Capital assets are depreciated or amortized using the straight-line method over the following useful lives:

-Depreciable Life -

-Asset Class Years
+Asset Class Depreciable/Amortizable Life - Years

 Buildings and improvements 20 to 50

 Furniture and equipment 5 to 20

 Buses and other vehicles 8

+Lease assets - Buildings 10